momijizen/blog/_posts/2021-02-18-house_prices.md

     dtypes: float64(3), int64(35), object(43)
     memory usage: 924.0+ KB

-Analyze the 'SalePrice' column.
-The 'Saleprice' is the reason for our forecast.
+The `Saleprice` is the reason for our forecast.
+Analyze the `SalePrice` column.

     count      1460.000000